Rev 9:13-21 The Sixth Trumpet

 Sulphur (brimstone) is related to God´s punishment and destruction upon the wicked and non-believers, a third of mankind was killed, the wrath of God leading to death and destruction.

-A short word study on the word lion in the book Revelation.
+What does the word lion mean in the book of Revelation?

 Rev 4:7.
 (The four living creatures in the midst of the throne in heaven and around the throne).
 The first living creature was a lion.